Part 06: Finding A Topic For Your Blog

 - Growth potential – it’d be easy to include other coffee-related information to the site, such as coffee pots, stove-top makers, other types of coffee machines, explanations of the many coffee drinks, etc. Plus, I cold create a very good eBook on coffee, should I want to build a list and have that as an item to buy.

 So when you have your own list of topics that you have an interest in, go through them as I have done and remove any which do not meet the above criteria.
 That will help narrow down the list and leave you with a few choices.
 Then you need to pick one.

 If you discover that there are no topics on your list that meet the criteria then go back to the start and repeat the process.
 You want to get to a position where you have a few topics on your list as we also need to do further testing, to make sure that your website has a strong chance of success.

-At the end of this exercise you want to have at least 2-3 general topics that you would consider building a website around.
+At the end of this exercise, you want to have at least two or three general topics you’d consider building a website around.